-Students should plan to take the written examination one or two semesters following the successful defense of their master's thesis and once all master's coursework has been completed.
-Examination questions are written by the three-person Comprehensive Exam Core Committee.
-The Specialty Area questions are all written by the student's Major Professor (even if they are not serving on the Core Committee).
-If the student was co-advised for the Master's thesis, then only one faculty member should be designated to write the student's Specialty questions.
+Examinees should plan to take the written examination one or two semesters following the successful defense of their master's thesis and once all master's coursework has been completed.
+The preliminary examination committee consists of a standing three faculty member committee and the examinee's major professor.
+If the examinee's major professor is already on the standing three-person preliminary examination committee, then a fourth "alternate" faculty member will serve as a committee member for the written and oral portion of the preliminary exam.
+Thus, all examinees will have a four-person preliminary examination committee.
+All four committee members will be asked to score all questions for which the committee member perceives they have sufficient expertise to score effectively.
+The Specialty Area questions are all written by the examinee's Major Professor (even if they are not serving on the Core Committee).
+If the examinee was co-advised for the Master's thesis, then only one faculty member should be designated to write the examinee's Specialty questions.
 Core Committee faculty members will also serve as the doctoral advisory committee on required preliminary exam paperwork for the Graduate School.

-Students are assessed in four content areas: These are (a) Industrial; (b) Organizational; (c) MMS (Methods, Measurement, & Statistics); and (d) Specialty Area.
+Examinees are assessed in four content areas: These are (a) Industrial; (b) Organizational; (c) Methods, Measurement, & Statistics (MMS); and (d) Specialty Area.

-- Industrial, Organizational, and MMS questions will be the same for each student taking the examination in a given semester. - The Specialty Area is chosen by the student (in consultation with their Major Professor) and should be representative of a student's specific area of interest.
-The specialty area questions will be written and graded by the Major Professor (even if they are not serving on the comprehensive examination core committee), along with at least one other committee member. - The specialty topic should be one that multiple faculty members have expertise to grade. - In extenuating circumstances (i.e., committee members lack sufficient expertise on a topic to serve as graders), the student must identify an appropriate grader from outside the committee who agrees to serve in this capacity and inform their Major Professor prior to the examination.
+- Industrial, Organizational, and MMS questions will be the same for each examinee in a given semester taking the examination in a given semester. - The Specialty Area is chosen by the examinee (in consultation with their Major Professor) and should be representative of a examinee's specific area of interest.
+The specialty area questions will be written and graded by the Major Professor (even if they are not serving on the comprehensive examination core committee), along with at least one other committee member. - The specialty topic should be one that multiple faculty members have expertise to grade. - o In extenuating circumstances (i.e., committee members lack sufficient expertise on a topic to serve as graders), the examinee must identify an appropriate grader from outside the committee who agrees to serve in this capacity and inform their Major Professor prior to the examination.

 Questions are integrative, with a focus on concepts, issues and applications of psychological theory, research, and principles.
-Knowledge acquired through independent study, going beyond topics covered by courses and seminars is expected of students.
+Knowledge acquired through independent study, going beyond topics covered by courses and seminars is expected of examinees.